 The clock is ticking!

-April 1, 2017 marks the first day that USCIS accepts H1B Cap petitions for the fiscal year 2018 that begins on October 1, 2017 and it will be here sooner than you realize.
+April 2, 2018 (April 1 is a Sunday) marks the first day that USCIS accepts H1B Cap petitions for the fiscal year 2019 that begins on October 1, 2018 and it will be here sooner than you realize.

 Since employers can file H1B petitions no earlier than six months in advance of the anticipated start date as per the regulations, April 1 marks the beginning of the race for obtaining an H1B visa before the quota or “cap” is reached.